Tourism in the Philippines: Annual statistics (Foreign arrivals)

-Regional statistics (2019)
+Regional distribution of overnight travelers (2024)

 Attractions

 The island of Luzon is considered the political and economic center of the Philippines.
 The economy of Luzon is centered in Metro Manila, the national capital region.
 Manila was ranked 11th most attractive city for American shoppers out of 25 Asia Pacific cities by a Global Blue survey in 2012.
 Shopping malls can be found around the metropolis, especially in the business and financial districts of Makati, Ortigas and Bonifacio Global City.

-The most popular destinations in the Visayas are Cebu and Boracay known for their white sand beaches and has been favorite island destinations for local and foreign visitors.
+The most popular destinations in the Visayas are Bohol and Boracay known for their white sand beaches and has been favorite island destinations for local and foreign visitors.
 In 2012, Boracay received the "best island" award from the international travel magazine Travel + Leisure.
 Boracay is also a popular destination for relaxation, tranquility and an exciting nightlife.
 In 2018, three Philippine islands, Siargao Island, Boracay, and Palawan, were listed on Condé Nast Traveler's list of Asia's best islands.
 The three islands were ranked first, second, and third, respectively.

 Mindanao, the southernmost island of the Philippines, is home to the country's highest mountain, Mount Apo.
 The mountain has become a popular hiking destination for mountain climbers.
-On average, it takes two days to reach the summit.
+On average, it takes two to three days to reach the summit.
 The mountain has a wide range of flora and fauna, including over 272 bird species, 111 of which are endemic to the area, including the national bird, the Philippine eagle.

 Immovable Tangible Heritage

 The Philippines has six UNESCO World Heritage Sites scattered in nine different locations: Vigan, Baroque Churches of the Philippines (comprising Santa Maria Church, Paoay Church, San Agustin Church, Miagao Church), Rice Terraces of the Philippine Cordilleras which includes five different rice terrace clusters, Tubbataha Reefs Natural Park, Puerto Princesa Subterranean River National Park, and Mount Hamiguitan Wildlife Sanctuary.

-There country has one UNESCO World Heritage City, Vigan, and one UNESCO Creative City, (Baguio).
+There country has one UNESCO World Heritage City, Vigan, and three UNESCO Creative Cities, (Baguio, Cebu City, and Iloilo City).
 There are three UNESCO Biosphere Reserves (Palawan Biosphere Reserve, Albay Biosphere Reserve, and Puerto Galera Biosphere Reserve), and eight ASEAN Heritage Parks (Mount Apo National Park, Mounts Iglit–Baco National Park, Mount Kitanglad National Park, Mount Makiling National Park, Tubbataha Reefs Natural Park, Mount Hamiguitan Wildlife Sanctuary, and Timpoong and Hibok-Hibok Natural Monument).